Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Beat the butter and sugar together just until combined.
-Add the vanilla bean paste and vanilla extract and beat to combine.
+• In a large bowl with a hand mixer or in the bowl of a stand mixer with the paddle attachment, beat the butter and sugar together just until combined.
+Add the vanilla extract and beat to combine.

-• Using a 1 1/2 TBSP scoop, scoop out cookie dough, roll and place on a parchment or silicon mat lined baking sheet an inch apart and bake for 18 to 20 minutes or until the edges start to turn golden brown.
+• Using a 1 1/2 tablespoon scoop, scoop out cookie dough, roll, and place on the prepared baking sheet an inch apart.
+Bake for 18 to 20 minutes or until the edges start to turn golden brown.

 • After removing them from the oven, let cool on the baking sheet for about 2 minutes, then very gently roll them in powdered sugar.
-Allow them to cool completely and then roll in powdered sugar again.
+Allow them to cool completely on wire racks and then roll in powdered sugar again.

 Author: Lisa Longley